4700 Keele St

 Project Title: Fabulous Ones

-Artists: Public Visualization Studio (Patricio Davila, Dave Colangelo, Immony Men)
+Artists: Public Visualization Studio (Patricio Dávila, Dave Colangelo, Immony Men) with Nehal El-Hadi, Karina Iskandarsjah, and Patricia Pasten

-Location: Wooded area across from Archives of Ontario
+Location: Wooded area across from the Archives of Ontario

-Project Description: Fabulous Ones presents creatures inspired by Jorge Luis Borges’ writing conjured by Public Visualization Studio and collaborators.
+Project Description: Fabulous Ones presents creatures inspired by Jorge Luis Borges’ writing conjured by Public Visualization Studio and collaborators (Nehal El-Hadi, Karina Iskandarsjah, and Patricia Pasten).
 Three-dimensional digital masks of these creatures look back at viewers, interacting with them through motion-sensing cameras and AI-generated animations.
 Through processes of social and technical translation, this project aims to combine, dramatize, and question concepts of description, classification, imagination, speculation, and diaspora.

 Tributaries - Jenn E Norton